API Usage

 Verb: POST

-Path: https://api.noteshred.com/v1/notes/<note_id>/shred
+Path: https://www.noteshred.com/api/v2/notes/<note_id>/shred

 Delete